manfromarce/DocSharp/README.md

 ### Supported features

 - Binary formats: almost all doc/xls/ppt features were supported by the original project, but exceptions occurred when using .NET (rather than .NET Framework) or loading specific documents.
 Most errors should be fixed now but more work is needed to make the library reliable; if you find other bugs, you are welcome to open an issue (please attach a sample file if the issue only occurs for specific documents).
+- DOCX to RTF: only text and basic formatting
 - DOCX to Markdown:
   * Text and basic formatting
     - Bold, italic, underline, strikethrough